siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 208 Ranked Research Agenda and Falsification Program.md

 The most rational next order is:

-1. only then push the gravity closure harder,
+1. in parallel, extend the hydrodynamic derivation to variable background,
-2. in parallel, extend the hydrodynamic derivation to variable background,
+2. refine the Lorentz-force appendix by deriving the same result directly from toroidal closure geometry,
-3. refine the Lorentz-force appendix by deriving the same result directly from toroidal closure geometry,
+3. refine the two-charge appendix by deriving the same result directly from toroidal closure geometry and then extending it to the fully retarded moving case,
-4. refine the two-charge appendix by deriving the same result directly from toroidal closure geometry and then extending it to the fully retarded moving case,
+4. decide whether the uniqueness theorem should be enlarged beyond the present stated class,
-5. decide whether the uniqueness theorem should be enlarged beyond the present stated class.
+5. decide whether the gravity program should retain and derive a dynamic weak-field wave sector or stop at the static constitutive closure.

 This order is recommended because it attacks the shortest path from mathematical coherence to public scientific credibility.